The United Nations Sustainable Development Goals (SDGs)

 In the healthcare sector, Evonik offers products that are an alternative to animal-based substances for pharmaceutical applications and thus make a positive contribution to circularity and biodiversity: PhytoChol®, for example, is a plant-based cholesterol.
 This is an essential component for the production of lipid nanoparticles and an important technology in the field of drug delivery.
 PhytoSquene® is a squalene made from amaranth oil.
 In this way, we offer an alternative to the traditional production from shark liver oil and thus contribute to the preservation of biodiversity, as many shark species are currently endangered.

-Sustainable palm oil production: Commitment with WWF and Beiersdorf expanded:
+Sustainable palm oil production: Collaboration with WWF and Beiersdorf

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.